tonarino/panel-firmware/README.md

 Using a CP2102 (3.3v logic) or another USB-Serial converter, connect its `TX` to pin `A10` and its `RX` to pin `A9`.
 Also connect 3.3v from the CP2102 to the 3.3v pin on the STM32, and do the same for ground.
-If you try to power the STM32 from its USB C port without this power connection, it won't work.
+If you try to power the STM32 from its USB port without this power connection, it won't work.

 ## Convert to BIN File